 - Different types of mushrooms: such as button mushrooms, shiitakes, portobello, cremini, or other favorite ones.

-- Cheese: add a few tablespoons of grated parmesan, asiago, or reggianito, gruyere, or fontina to the filling.
+- Cheese: instead of the gruyere cheese, add grated parmesan, asiago, Reggiano, Swiss cheese, or fontina to the filling.

 Kitchen notes